pmbanka/rx-test-marbles/README.md

 This is an experimental C# DSL for testing Rx streams.

-The syntax is inspired by [RxJS Marble Tests](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md), so all credits goes to them.
+This library is a port of [RxJS Marble Tests](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md) so all credits goes to them.
 Syntax for defining observables is identical.

 Example usage (see more in the tests project):